rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Blood gas content regulation/Control of breathing.md

 > - Breathing rate = $2.5 / {6\over60}$ = 25 breaths / min
 > - Tidal volume = $\pu{500 mL}$

-#### Setting basic breathing rhythm
+#### Basic breathing rhythm
 **Basic rhythm** is controlled by the <span style="color: violet">respiratory centre</span> of the <span style="color: skyblue">medulla oblongata</span>.

-**Cycle of inhalation and exhalation**: [[Breathing rhythm.canvas|See diagram]]
+*Cycle of inhalation and exhalation*: [[Breathing rhythm.canvas|See diagram]]
 - **Initiation of inhalation**
   <span style="color: skyblue">Respiratory centre</span> sends nerve impulses to the <span style="color: violet">intercostal muscles and diaphragm muscle</span> to stimulate them to contract, and the lung inflate and inhalation occurs.

 - **Stimulation of stretch receptors**
-  <span style="color: skyblue">Stretch receptors</span> send nerve impulses to inhibit the respiratory centre, so it stops sending nerve impulses to the respiratory centre.
+  <span style="color: skyblue">Stretch receptors</span> send nerve impulses to <span style="color: lightgreen">inhibit the respiratory centre</span>, so it stops sending nerve impulses to the respiratory centre.
 The muscles would relax, and the lung to deflate and exhalation occurs.

-#### Adjusting rate and depth of breathing
+#### Rate and depth of breathing
 The **rate and depth of breathing** is affected by the <span style="color: lightgreen">concentration of carbon dioxide in blood</span>. <span style="color: skyblue">Chemoreceptors</span> <span style="color: violet">detect changes in pH of the blood and send nerve impulses to the respiratory centre</span>.
 It is controlled by a [[negative feedback mechanism]].

 > [!tip] Detection by chemoreceptors